linode/docs/docs/applications/configuration-management/creating-your-first-chef-cookbook/index.md

 With the virtual hosts files configured and your website enabled, configure Apache to efficiently run on your servers.
 Do this by enabling and configuring a multi-processing module (MPM), and editing `apache2.conf`.

 The MPMs are all located in the `mods_available` directory of Apache.
-In this example the `event` MPM will be used, located at `/etc/apache2/mods-available/mpm_event.conf`.
+In this example the `prefork` MPM will be used, located at `/etc/apache2/mods-available/mpm_prefork.conf`.
 If we were planning on deploying to nodes of varying size we would create a template file to replace the original, which would allow for more customization of specific variables.
 In this instance, a *cookbook file* will be used to edit the file.

 Cookbook files are static documents that are run against the document in the same locale on your servers.
 If any changes are made, the cookbook file makes a backup of the original file and replaces it with the new one.